First Steps for Pregnancy Management Planning

 Third Trimester

 One or more surveillance growth ultrasounds in the third trimester should be considered for all patients with epilepsy.
-There is a potentially increased risk for intrauterine growth restriction with some ASMs (notably topiramate and zonisamide, to a lesser extent).
+There is a potentially increased risk for intrauterine growth restriction with some ASMs (notably topiramate and valproic acid).

-Between 34-36 weeks, consider a consultation with obstetrical anesthesia where available.
+Between 34-36 weeks, consider a consultation with obstetrical anesthesia (where available), especially if the patient has poor seizure control.

 Delivery Planning

 A plan for delivery logistics needs to be created and shared with all members of the care team and the patient’s support system.
-A controlled environment is important, so a hospital setting is the safest birth location.
+A controlled environment is important, so we strongly recommend a hospital inpatient setting as the safest birth location.

 The delivery plan should address the following: